 Staff have a professional responsibility to share information with other agencies in order to safeguard children.
 The Data Protection Act 1998 should not be a barrier to sharing of information where failure to do so would result in a child being placed at risk of harm.

-Further guidance can be found by visiting XXXX Safeguarding Children Partnership website: Add in web address
+Further guidance can be found by visiting Sheffield Safeguarding Children Partnership website: Sheffield Children Safeguarding Partnership -

 Information Sharing